RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

 Are your employees using their mobile phones to hotspot?
 Consider if it would be possible to redirect funds from mobile phones to improved wifi within your organization's buildings.
-If your organization uses tablet devices, consider whether a SIM card could be added to the tablet to eliminate the need for a phone to hotspot.
+If your organization uses tablet devices, consider whether a SIM card with a data plan could be added to the tablet to eliminate the need for a phone to hotspot.

 Look at whether secure access to work email, calendar and Teams via personal devices is possible to reduce the need for a mobile phone when employees are away from their primary work device.